SDCA-tool/sdca-website-deploy/README.md

 The `cloud-config.yaml` file (1) creates a set of users (you can add your own), (2) clones this repo as a whole, and (3) runs the `install.sh` bash script, which installs the software.
 All this takes place non-interactively.

+Initial software setup takes up to half an hour, and building the data for the first time may take 4 hours or so.

 ## Installation script - install.sh bash script